google/flax/docs/guides/linen_upgrade_guide.rst

-Upgrading my Codebase to Linen
+Upgrading my codebase to Linen
 ==============================

 As of Flax v0.4.0, ``flax.nn`` no longer exists, and is replaced with the new